Hitakashi/Hitbox-API/media/live.md

 <a name="hostmode"></a>
 Setting `media_hosted_name` to a valid hitbox username enables host mode, setting it to "off" disables it.

-**Caution**: To correctly update this API, You must send all values below except media_description, which is optional unless you want to update the channel description.
+**Caution**: To correctly update this API, You must send all values below except media_hosted_name and media_description, which is optional unless you want to update the hosted channel or channel description.

 ```javascript
 {